 “The EU fish market” is a comprehensive analysis of the EU fisheries and aquaculture industry.
 If you want to discover more about what is produced/exported/imported, when and where, what is consumed, by whom and what the main trends are, then have a look at the EUMOFA yearly report.
 The publication is available in English, French, Spanish, German and Italian.

-Central role of the EU in the global trade of fishery and aquaculture products
+Effects of COVID-19 pandemic on EU consumers of fishery and aquaculture products in 2020

 EUMOFA is a platform developed by the European Commission that offers information on the European Union fisheries and aquaculture sector.
 It gives access to the latest industry data, analyses EU market dynamics, and supports business decisions and policy-making.
 Read more about EUMOFA.